Better do a little good than a lot of bad!

 “We salute the creativity, intelligence, and generosity of the Danish pavilion.”
 The jury, Richard Sennett (President), Amyn Aga Khan, Antony Gormley and Zaha Hadid, Venice Biennale, 2006

 The same year he invented the term “development urbanism” to describe the use of urban development as a means to combat poverty and protect the environment in the so-called “developing” world.
-Henrik is the author of the book India: the Urban Transition – a Case Study of Development Urbanism (2014), which is based on his experiences as a teacher, researcher and practitioner in India.
+He is the author of the book India: the Urban Transition – a Case Study of Development Urbanism (2014), which is based on his experiences as a teacher, researcher and practitioner in India:

 “The fine grain reading of issues in the Indian city is an important contribution so is the attempt to connect so many dots to make sense of the moving targets we encounter in Urbanism in India.”
 Rahul Mehrotra, architect, Professor and Chair of Urban Planning and Design, Harvard University, 2014

-Henrik has served as a juror on international architecture competitions and as a moderator and speaker at international seminars and conferences.
-He has taught architecture and urbanism at universities in Asia and Europe and he frequently gives interviews and participates in public debates.
+Henrik Valeur has served as a juror on a number of architecture competitions and as a moderator and speaker at numerous seminars and conferences.
+He has lectured and conducted workshops at universities around the world and he frequently gives interviews and participates in public debates.

-His work is inspired by analysis of contemporary realities, radical artistic movements like the Dadaists and the Situationists, the science of complexity and the philosophy of Daoism.
+His work is inspired by analysis of contemporary realities, the ideas of radical artistic movements like the Dadaists and the Situationists, the science of complexity and the philosophy of Daoism.

 See more here